Decision Provenance Standard v1.0 · Reading Edition (rev. 8)

 The reference implementation provides the JSON schemas for the Charter, decision records, the Article 50 disclosure block, and the conformance signals, together with a reporter that reads machine-readable signals and computes a self-declared conformance level.
 It is a real artifact to build against — not the Standard itself.

-For narrative guidance, start from Companion C — Implementation Guidance and the downloads.
+Until the substrate is published, start from Companion C — Implementation Guidance and the downloads.

 ← Back to the Decision Provenance Standard